Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Discover the likely gender of a up to 100 Japanese first and last names written in Latin alphabet.*
+*Find the likely transcriptions to Kanji, for up to 100 Japanese romanized first and last names*

 > Body parameter